zhishi-project/zhishi-backend/docs/user_endpoints.md

 GET /users/:id	| Returns information of a particular user	| False GET users/:id/questions| offset, limit ( both could be optional ), user_id, auth_token in header | Returns the questions with the user_id and all the information concerning it  or error message if any.
 GET users/:id/tags| offset, limit ( both could be optional ), user_id, auth_token in header | Returns the tags with the user_id or error message if any.
+GET users/:id/activities| offset, limit ( both could be optional ), user_id, auth_token in header | Returns the all the activities of a user with the user_id or error message if any.

 ### POST /users